Steenos/annotation-helper/README.md

 - Toggle "Enable LaTeX Toolbar" to quickly Bold or italicize text.
 Simply highlight the text you want to apply LaTeX to.
   ![hippo](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExZm4wbm16cmxnem9kOGhpeGs3YXkwemZ6aWFiODhwY291aG1qODBtNyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/dZFqYvKRrA6OTNBItE/giphy.gif)
-- Unicode Search: all supported Unicode are available, click to copy to your clipboard;
+- Unicode Search: all supported Unicode characters are available, click to copy to your clipboard;
 - Table indexing: Speeds up indexing large tables that don't have complicated spanning.
   - Enter the number of columns in the table
   - toggle auto-fill button